 DraftKings NBA Strategy TipsContents1 DraftKings NBA Strategy Tips1.1 Low-Budget Sleepers1.2 Study the Game Line1.3 Look for Value1.4 Team Defense vs. Certain Positions Like the NFL, successful daily fantasy sports players benefit from research.
 It is the one common thread that is the same no matter what sport you’re playing.
 However, hitting winners in NBA contests may benefit the most from solid research.
 Here are some reasons why this is true.
 Just like baseball and football daily fantasy lineups, NBA DFS choices must include low-budget sleepers.
 Getting players who project for high point production revolves around high pace games with the potential for a lot of points.
 Here are couple additional tips to give you an edge when setting your daily NBA lineups.
+You can read more about our NBA betting strategy picks in our other article.
 Low-Budget Sleepers The lower cost players who may have high point ceilings in other sports are important.
 But, this same idea when applied to your NBA DFS lineups can balloon your final point total.
 One reason for this is the fact, when you save on a sleeper, you can add multiple high-point producers.
-Study the Game Line In football and baseball, watching the over and under numbers can help you make final decisions between one or more players…
+Study the Game Line In football and baseball, watching the over…

 Daily Fantasy Basketball